datacarpentry/scripting-ecology/02-pipeline.md

 As we can see, R prints its whole initial greeting, then the command prompt, reads the file for reading the command (which is empty), and then terminates.
-It'd be better if the greeting and command prompt didn't get printed to the terminal, because we already we won't be typing anything at the prompt.
+It'd be better if the greeting and command prompt didn't get printed to the terminal, because we already know we won't be typing anything at the prompt.
 In other words, we'd like R to be a little "smarter" about reading commands from a file.
 For this, R has a `BATCH` command mode: